top of page

 Many rabbits are offered for free on online selling sites or social media.
 Often these rabbits are at risk of being used for snake food or dog bait, or are unneutered and at risk of being used for breeding.
 We always advise people to offer advice to the poster in the first instance about the dangers of giving animals away for free.
 Unfortunately this is not always well received.
 If you are concerned about a rabbit being given away for free, please contact us and we will assess the situation.

-We are limited in what we can do with the following situations, but please feel free to contact us with any concerns so that we can offer advice
+We are limited in what we can do with the following situations, but please contact us with any concerns so that we can offer advice.

 • Breeders who are unwilling to surrender all rabbits in their possession.